tatethurston/ts-state-machines/README.md

 🎁 Zero run time dependencies

-🌓 Safe to run in the browser or on a server
+🪐 Isomorphic / Universal -- safe to run in any JS context: the browser or on a server

 🦶 Small footprint [279 B minified and gzipped](https://bundlephobia.com/result?p=ts-state-machines)